Ketugram II: Education

 More than 6,000 schools (in erstwhile Bardhaman district) serve cooked midday meal to more than 900,000 students.

 Healthcare

 In 2014, Ketugram II CD Block had 1 block primary health centre and 2 primary health centres with total 25 beds and 3 doctors (excluding private bodies).
 It had 18 family welfare subcentres.
 1,098 patients were treated indoor and 142,364 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Ketugram block primary health centre at Ketugram (with 15 beds) is the main medical facility in Ketugram II CD block.
 There are primary health centres at Sibloon (with 10 beds) and Sitahati (with 4 beds).

 Ketugram II CD Block is one of the areas of Bardhaman district which is affected by a low level of arsenic contamination of ground water.

+Veterinary Facilities

+Block Animal Health Centre, Ketugram II, Purba Bardhaman under Block Livestock Development Office, Ketugram II at Gangatikuri village is the main veterinary facility available in Ketugram II CD Block.

+Free & on call veterinary services are also available in this block at farmer's doorstep provided by Mobile Veterinary Unit under BLDO, Ketugram II.
+One can avail this service by dialing toll free number 1962.

+There are also five numbers of Animal Development Aid Centres (ADACs) under BLDO, Ketugram-II situated in five different Gram Panchayets of this block such as - 1.
+ADAC Ketugram; 2.
+ADAC Billeshwar; 3.
+ADAC Nabagram; 4.
+ADAC Sitahati & 5.ADAC Mougram.
+No ADAC is situated at Nirol Gram Panchayet.
+The ADACs provides primary treatment and artificial insemination facilities to livestock owners though most of these ADACs are currently non functional.